 3 nights in Tours

-Expore The Old Quarter and Pilgrims, Place Plumereau, Priory Saint-Cosme, Saint-Gatien Cathedral, La Psalette Cloisters, Saint-Martin Basilica, Botanical Garden of Tours, Museum of the Compagnonnage, Markets, Châteaus, and so much more!
+Explore the Old Quarter and Pilgrims, Place Plumereau, Priory Saint-Cosme, Saint-Gatien Cathedral, La Psalette Cloisters, Saint-Martin Basilica, Botanical Garden of Tours, Museum of the Compagnonnage, markets, châteaus, and so much more!

 1 nights in Paris

-Paris is regarded as one of the most dynamic cities in Europe, and for good reason: the city assaults the senses; demanding to be seen, heard, touched, tasted, and smelled.
+Paris is regarded as one of the most dynamic cities in Europe, and for good reason.
+The city assaults the senses, demanding to be seen, heard, touched, tasted, and smelled.
 Gaze at impressive monuments and savor its gourmet cheeses, chocolates, wines, and seafood.
 Paris is relatively small as capitals go, with many of its major sights and museums within walking distance of each other.
 A world of discovery awaits in every hidden corner and at all the famous sites, there is so much to explore.

-Visit the Eiffel Tower, Louvre Museum, Arc de Triomphe, Notre Dame Cathedral, Jardin des Tuileries, Latin Quarter, Avenue des Champs Elysees, Musee d'Orsay, Place de la Concorde, Arc de Triomphe and so much more!
+Visit the Eiffel Tower, Louvre Museum, Arc de Triomphe, Notre Dame Cathedral, Jardin des Tuileries, Latin Quarter, Avenue des Champs Elysees, Musee d'Orsay, Place de la Concorde, Sacre Coeur, and so much more!

 <b>France</b> remains one of the worlds most talked-about and written-about destinations.
 Whether the romance of Paris sweeps you off your feet or you fall gently for the relaxed life of Provence, France is a place for lovers, and will leave you spellbound.
 Paris is undoubtedly one of the world's great cities, with enough monuments, museums, restaurants, theatres and shows to last a lifetime.
 The northern provinces of Normandy and Brittany are steeped in history while the Loire Valley is world famous for its châteaux.
-And there is more to explore.

 Paris and The Loire Valley by Train (Orleans - Blois - Tours)